toddmcintire/croc-gui/README.md

 ```

 #### is_tool
-checks weather `name` is on PATH and marched as excecutable.
+checks weather `name` is on PATH and marched as executable and returns .
 ```
 is_tool(name)
 ```